TipThing/supabase-backend/README.md

 - Test DB
 - Test Storage

-### Start with helpers and logging `docker compose -f docker-compose.yml -f ./dev/docker-compose.dev.yml -f docker-compose-logging.yml up`
+### Start with helpers and logging `docker compose -f docker-compose.yml -f ./dev/docker-compose.dev.yml -f docker-compose-logging.yml up -d`
+NOTE: *This will need a gcloud.json file*
 This will spin up all the services along with additional services that will aid in the development process.
 Some of this includes
 - Mail test application
 - Test Studio Dashboard